vijayemmanuel/vijayemmanuel.github.io/_posts/2021-02-16-CodingAdventure.markdown

 ![PartyParrot](/assets/general/partyparrot.jpg){:class="img-responsive"}

+This puzzle appeared on https://coding-adventures.sml.io/game hosted by SoftwareMill

 ### Task 1 - Warsaw

 At last!
 After all the time spent meeting everybody online, we can’t wait to embark on a journey to experience the conference vibe again.
 Remember Scalar 2019?
 Do you miss the atmosphere?
 Let’s go there with Party Parrot.
 Help her get ready and pack.